How does car insurance work for Uber drivers?

 Unlike traditional taxi medallion companies, almost anyone can drive for UberX and competitors like Lyft and Via.
 In some states, the only requirements for UberX drivers are car insurance, appropriate age, health, completion of a driving test and passing a background check.1

-Driving for UberX Could Invalidate your Personal Auto Insurance Policy
+Coverage While Driving for UberX May Not be Covered by your Personal Auto Insurance Policy

 Your personal auto insurance policy may not provide coverage for you while driving for a service like UberX.
 This is because personal car insurance policies have a list of exclusions, and they often include “driving-for-hire.”
 If you are driving for UberX or a similar service, you should check with your insurance company to confirm whether your policy covers this “commercial driving.”
-If it does not, you will want to consider purchasing supplemental commercial auto insurance, though for many part-time drivers, this may not be financially feasible.2
+If it does not, you will want to consider purchasing supplemental commercial auto insurance.2

 Uber Provides (Some) Auto Insurance Coverage… When the App is On

 Uber requires all their drivers to have car insurance, and provides supplemental insurance coverage, but only while the app is on.
 Here’s how it works: When the Uber app is off, a driver is covered by their own personal car insurance.
 When the Uber app is turned on, a low level of liability insurance becomes active.
 When a trip is accepted, a higher level of coverage kicks in and remains active until the passenger exits the vehicle.
-Previously, Uber driver insurance had only offered coverage when a passenger was in the car, but the company has since updated their policy.
+Previously, Uber driver insurance had only offered coverage when a passenger was in the car, but the company has since updated their policy, but make sure to continue to check Uber’s policies as they can be updated from time to time.

 Lyft and some of the other ridesharing services point to the $1 million per incident excess liability coverage that certain states require them to carry.
 The policies are designed to deal with liability claims, which a driver’s insurance doesn’t cover.
 But these policies won’t cover a driver’s car – you must rely on your own personal auto insurance policy.3